EMStokely/UniversalCSSFramework/README.md

 For more detailed information on the installation of these files, be sure to go to my README.html file, or the README.txt text file inside the Styles folder for more information.

-This CSS solution is just "text files" so you do not install anything, just drag and drop the folder of files into your web project and link to a couple of them from the head of your web pages.
+This CSS solution is just "text files", so you do not install anything, just drag and drop the folder of files into your web project and link to a couple of them from the head of your web pages.
 That is it!
 But here is a few more details to guide you:

 1. `Copy the "default" CSS folder into your Web Project` - First copy-and-paste the "default" folder of files anywhere inside your website.
-I like to create a "css" folder first and drag the "default" folder into it so you have "/css/default".
-This allows you to make copies of the "default" folder of CSS files later and use those copies as "skins", dark themes, or other designs inside your website.
+I like to create a "css" folder first and drag the "default" folder into it so you have `/css/default` as your CSS path.
+This allows you to make copies of the "default" folder of CSS files later and link to those copies as alternative CSS "skins", dark themes, or other designs inside your website.
 (See my "/default/styles/readme.txt" file for more info).
 This is superior to trying to hack together CSS designs or theme manipulated by JavaScript API's as it works in all browsers and you have very granular control over the website skin.

 2. `Add HTML links to the CSS` - Below is how you link to the "Universal CSS Framework" from an HTML web page.
 Paste these links below into the head section of your HTML web page and modify the paths as needed so they link to the files show below:

 &lt;html&gt;<br />
 &lt;head&gt;